Placement of Students

 To place students appropriately, we will use our best professional judgment based upon multiple sources of information.
 Initial placement decisions are based on performance on the MAP Test, current curriculum, our knowledge of the 9th grade curriculum, and our knowledge of how students with specific achievement profiles have performed in the 9th grade in prior years.
 Placement exams are also used for Level 2 World Language courses.
 Additional sources we value and will consider when collaborating with students and parents include 8th grade teacher feedback, skill evaluation tests and student work product, when needed.

-MAP Testing – Your student’s current school has shared MAP Test results with the high school.
-Students attending a private school took a MAP Test in mid-October at the high school.
+MAP Testing – If available, your student’s current school has shared Spring and/or Fall MAP Test results with the high school.
 All data has been carefully reviewed by our core area Department Chairs as part of the course placement process.

 MAP Test scores are reported somewhat differently from other tests.
 The overall scores on the test are reported in Rausch Units (RIT).
 The RIT scale score is designed to measure growth in instructional content.
 A RIT score has equal interval scales, like a ruler, independent of grade level or the age of a student and, therefore, it provides consistency over time.